Welcome to the Clinical Entrepreneur Programme

 - Funding – signposting, finding, connecting to investment sources.

-- Networking events – regional and national events co-ordinated through AHSN and other organisations
+- Networking events – regional and national events co-ordinated through AHSN and other organisations such as Anglia Ruskin University.

 The programme is led by Professor Tony Young, the National Clinical Lead for Innovation, NHS England, with Professor Sir Bruce Keogh as the Senior Reporting Officer (SRO).